Masks in Engee

 To add a new tab, click + in the right corner of the mask space.:

-4. Hide the left panel/show the left panel.
+Hide the left panel/show the left panel.

-5. Hide the right panel/show the right panel.
+Hide the right panel/show the right panel.

 The code editor

-Code editor — control settings section using callback functions (callbacks).
+Code Editor — control settings section using callback functions (callbacks).
 Each control element has its own unique callbacks.

-2. Field name — indicates the label or type of the parameter field (you can change it in the interface editor).
+Field name — indicates the label or type of the parameter field (you can change it in the interface editor).
 It provides a more detailed description of the parameter’s purpose or function.

-3. Callback Code space is an area for configuring callbacks for a specific mask parameter.
+Callback Code space is an area for configuring callbacks for a specific mask parameter.

-5. Hide the left panel/show the left panel.
+Hide the left panel/show the left panel.

-6. Hide the right panel/show the right panel.
+Hide the right panel/show the right panel.

 Callbacks

 Callbacks are functions that are called automatically in response to certain actions.
-Callbacks in Engee are written in Julia, are not executed during the simulation and are used to control both individual parameters and the entire mask as a whole.
+Callbacks in Engee are written in Julia, are not executed during simulation and are used to control both individual parameters and the entire mask as a whole.
 Local callbacks are used to control individual parameters, and global calls are used for the entire mask.:

-• Global callbacks are associated with the entire mask and are performed independently of specific parameters.
+Global callbacks are associated with the entire mask and are performed independently of specific parameters.
 The global callbacks are iconDrawCallback and blockChangedCallback.
 Global calls have access to all local calls and can manage them.
 For example, you can transfer data from a local call to a global one. blockChangedCallback.
 This will allow you to use a global call to configure the actions of a local one.

-• Local callbacks are linked to specific mask parameters and are triggered only when these parameters are changed.
+Local callbacks are linked to specific mask parameters and are triggered only when these parameters are changed.
 All callbacks except iconDrawCallback and blockChangedCallback, are local.
 Local callbacks can only work with the parameters they are bound to in the interface editor, and cannot directly change the parameters of other callbacks (Checkbox can’t manage the drop-down list, global callbacks are used for this).

 To work with the mask parameter, you first need to get it.
-For this purpose, a special parameter object is used, which is stored in the 'mask` variable.
-For example, to get the parameter Text input text input masks with the name `text_input_1', you can use the following code:
+For this purpose, a special parameter object is used, which is stored in a variable. mask.
+For example, to get the parameter Text input

 mask.parameters.text_input_1